thecode/ha-onewire-sysbus/README.md

 ### Entities

-Upon startup of the platform, the 1-wire bus is searched for available 1-wire devices creates entites based on the sensor unique id:
+Upon startup of the platform, the 1-wire bus is searched for available 1-wire devices creates entities based on the sensor unique id:

 `sensor.28.FF5C68521604_temperature`